muldjord/skyscraper/README.md

 #### Version 2.3.0 (unreleased)
 The ARTWORK release.
 Check artwork documentation [here](ARTWORK.md)
-* MAJOR: Completely rewrote the compositing engine
+* MAJOR: Completely rewrote the artwork compositing engine
-    * Now supports nested child layers which anchors to the parent layer for easy placement
+    * Now supports nested layers which anchors to the parent layer for easy placement
     * Implemented 'balance' effect that adjusts the colors of the parent layer
     * Implemented 'blur' effect that blurs the parent layer
     * Implemented 'brightness' effect that adjusts the brightness of the parent layer